arudzitis/interview1/README.md

 `Policy` model can have two types of records: 1 - `policy`, 2 - `quote`.
 We can have quotes without policy but we can not have policies without quotes.
 It means that each `Policy` has at least one quote.
 End-user expect report where they will be able to see: how many quotes we have for each policy.

-* Candidate will be able to return list of `ReportDTO` records on REST facade `/report` using specific Java structures.
+* Candidate have to return list of `ReportDTO` records on REST facade `/report` using any Java structure or his own.
 * Candidate can't touch Repository interfaces.
 * Candidate need to write logic in `@Service` and `@Controller` classes.

 ### * Service part
 You need to implement `loadReport` method.
-This method should use Map structure.
+This method can use any Java or own structure.
 The only method what you can use from `PolicyRepository` is `Stream<Policy> loadAllPolicyRecords()`.
 This method will return Stream with all policy records from DB.

 ### * Controller part
 You need to fix `getReport()` method.